open-ch/pyrene/FAQ.md

 > npm run release
 ```

+A new release automatically trigers a Kitchensink CD, see [here](#cd-for-kitchensink).

-## CD for Kitchensink
+## <a name="cd-for-kitchensink"></a>CD for Kitchensink
 CD for `Kitchensink` means build and deploy of `Kitchensink`.

 This is managed by GitHub Actions, by the following file:
 ```
 .github/workflows/kitchensink.yml
 ```
 That action is automatically triggered upon a Pyrene release.
 It is also possible to manually trigger it in GitHub website, under Actions, Workflows, select `Kitchensink`.
 Click on the `Run workflow` button.
-You could also do it by running the following commands:
+You can as well do it by running the following commands:

 ```
 > git push github main